Methodology

 What Regime Intelligence does

 Markets don't move randomly.
 They move in regimes — extended periods where the same forces dominate: volatility, credit stress, momentum, and cross-asset correlation.
-Regime Intelligence detects which regime is active right now, across every asset class, at every timeframe, updated every 30 minutes.
+Regime Intelligence detects which regime is active right now, across every asset class, at every timeframe, updated every hour.

 This is not a trading signal.
 It is a market context layer — a live read on whether conditions favor risk-taking or risk reduction, whether stress is building or easing, whether the current move is noise or a regime shift.